-Handle form submissions with Airtable · Cloudflare Workers docs
+Handle form submissions with Airtable

 The variable

-reqBody represents a collection of fields, which are key-value pairs for each column in our Airtable table.
+reqBody represents a collection of fields, which are key-value pairs for each column in your Airtable table.
 By formatting

-reqBody as an object with a collection of fields, we're creating a new record in our table with a value for each field.
+reqBody as an object with a collection of fields, you are creating a new record in your table with a value for each field.

-After we call
+After you call

-createAirtableRecord (the function we'll define next), we'll redirect the client back to our
+createAirtableRecord (the function you will define next), you will redirect the client back to

 The